-The proposed design is a result of an iterative process that improved daylight conditions by a significant margin in at least 5 rooms and from the original design.
+The proposed design is a result of an iterative process that improved daylight conditions by a significant margin in at least 8 rooms and from the original design.

-The results shows that 7 rooms below the recommended BRE criteria,3 bedrooms in the basement fail by a small margin (0.7%-0.8%) even if the VCS levels are below 2%.
 It is worth also adding that despite the constraints imposed by the surrounding obstructions, the ADF of one of the failing living area at the ground floor is still within acceptable levels for living rooms (1.5%) without kitchen.
 The above is the evidence of the effort being placed by the team in order to produce the best possible outcome on the daylight of the proposed dwellings.